Code-Hex/Text-Shirasu/README.md

 # DESCRIPTION

-Text::Shirasu is wrapped [Text::MeCab](https://metacpan.org/pod/Text::MeCab), [Text::CaboCha](https://metacpan.org/pod/Text::CaboCha).
+Text::Shirasu is wrapped [Text::MeCab](https://metacpan.org/pod/Text::MeCab).
 This module is easy to normalize text and filter part of speech.
+Also to use [Text::CaboCha](https://metacpan.org/pod/Text::CaboCha) by setting the cabocha option to true.

 # METHODS